 A link has directed you to this review.
 Its location on this page may change next time you visit.

 I’m 35 & a single mom.
 I’ve been working for my job for 12 years.
 This is the dental insurance I have.
 7 years ago I decided to go to the dentist because I had a lot of pain & needed a lot of work.
 At the time I was 28 & I was really focused on fixing the issues in the front top of my mouth.
 I went to a dentist that was in UHCD to only be told the work I needed was not covered.
 I needed several teeth pulled & was charged $200 each, I needed a root canal but most importantly I needed implants but those I couldn't afford so they suggested a bridge in the front.
 It’s 4 teeth & then I have a cap on the 5th.
 When they checked what was covered they told me nothing would be covered & I would have to pay out of pocket. $6500 later on my care credit card I’m still trying to pay it off.
-I’m now in almost the same exact scenario but this time the bridge I had done 7 years ago is lose & will fall out anytime.
+I’m now in almost the same exact scenario but this time the bridge I had done 7 years ago is loose & will fall out anytime.

 I’m 35 & a single mom.
 I just bought my first home a year ago & used all my savings for the down payment & I have no way to pay to have a new bridge in.
 This new dentist also accepts this insurance company but nothing is covered.
 They suggested I try implants or denture implants but I don’t have 10k so they said they could do another bridge but it’s going to compromise the 2 real teeth I have left & was told I have no back molars except 2 & one of them is broken to the nerve & causing me pain.
-I’m unable to chew properly & I’m too afraid to talk because my front teeth are so lose.
+I’m unable to chew properly & I’m too afraid to talk because my front teeth are so loose.
 Care credit won’t increase my limit because I’m still trying to pay off the work I had 7 years ago.
 I can’t walk around without front teeth & dealing with this pain in the back molar.
 Why would an insurance company do this to people?
 So unethical & inhuman!!
 Please help me!!!

 My Name is Donald ** here in California.
 I'm not gonna say much because there is no words or stars to compare to her extraordinary customer service she provide to me.
 She went above and behind and I end up over what I expect.
 The greatest helpful and knowledgeable agent I ever experience.
 5 star is not enough for what she did to help me.
 THANK YOU SO MUCH!!!
 CYNTHIA.